The API defines an interface to the following elements:

 RIPs are individual computers that perform the heavy weight lifting and executes all instructions in the job, renders it to the resolution and ink-set of the printer, performs color management and encodes to the format accepted by the device.

-Automation describes the cloud based workflow and nesting, thus before assigning it to a device or site.
-The cloud based automation allows to define JIT-nesting and job processing.
+Automation describes the cloud based nesting, thus before assigning it to a device or site.
+The cloud based nesting allows to define JIT-nesting and job processing.

 The REST calls are made over HTTP to api.aurelon.com in all regions besides China, where api.aurelon.cn is to be used.
 To authenticate the calling application specific headers are required.
 Information about the authentication can be found in the chapter Authentication.